espena/dual-button-doorbell/README.md

 A door bell that simply does more.
 Configurable with alarms, different sounds for the two buttons, bedtime LED indicator and timed notifications on specific days / hours.
 With audible 4Ω loudspeaker driven by a class D 3.2 W amplifier.

-## Planned features
+## Features

 - Two-button interface with led indicators
 - Personalized doorbell sound from custom wav files
 - SD card support for storing audio files and configuration
-- WiFi interface for push notifications and remote configuration
+- WiFi interface for push notifications
 - NTP corrected Real time clock for alarms and bedtime signal
 - Volume reduction during bedtime
 - Relay interface for triggering external equipment